-Deferment is only available to students who have been admitted but who have not taken classes in the program.
-Students who have been or are currently enrolled in classes for the program and would like to request time off should submit a leave of absence request.
+Deferment is only available to students who have been admitted but who have not registered for classes in the program.
+Students who have been or are currently registered in classes for the program and would like to request time off should submit a leave of absence request.
 Information about leaves of absence is available in another section of this handbook.